-Former Steelers Pro Bowl lineman Carlton Haselrig dies at 54
+Former Steeler, NCAA wrestling champion Haselrig dies at 54

 Haselrig was inducted into the Pitt-Johnstown Athletics Hall of Fame in 2009.
 He is also a member of the National Wrestling Hall of Fame and the Division II Wrestling Hall of Fame, among other honors.

-Survivors include his wife Michelle and nine children.
+Survivors include his wife, Michelle, and nine children.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL